Nicolas123-coder/TS-API-Project/README.md

-# TS-API-Project
+# Movie TS API 🎥

-## How to run
+## How to run ⚙️

     npm i
-    npm run start dev
+    npm run dev

-## About the Project
+## About the Project ✏️

-The Project consists in a MVC Api builted in TypeScript, you can add, update, delete and get data about a movie (the data are specified in the Model)
+The Project consists in a MVC Api builted in TypeScript, you can add, update, delete and get data about a movie (the data are specified in the Model).

+For logs I used Winston, MongoDB for the DataBase and mongoose as Orm.

-### Movie Model (Entity)
+## Movie Model (Entity)

     {
         title: {type:  String},